PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 ## Suicide

 Interestingly, while conservatives tend to have better mental health than liberals, suicide rates tend to be higher in places that are more conservative or are run by more conservative governments<ref>https://jech.bmj.com/content/56/10/722</ref><ref>https://www.bmj.com/content/377/bmj-2021-069308</ref>.

+## Dysgenics 2

+Genes that contribute to educational attainment are under negative selection in humans.
+The impact of higher POLYedu scores (the polygenic score for educational attainment) is due mainly to delayed reproduction, in part because those with high POLYedu scores delay reproduction to pursue education.
+However, it appears that higher POLYedu scores have a substantial effect on delayed reproduction that is independent of the actual education attained.
+POLYedu is positively correlated with longevity and HDL cholesterol levels, and negatively negatively correlated with obesity, high-fasting glucose levels, and smoking.
+Thus, the decline of genetic propensity over time has an effect on the population that is not limited to education<ref>https://www.decode.com/decode-study-shows-variants-sequence-genome-contribute-educational-attainment-negative-selection/</ref>.

 ## References